greenelab/2022-microberna/README.md

 ## Generating reference transcriptomes

 The reference transcriptome is a quintessential piece for transcriptome quantification.
-For tools like Salmon, which use exact k-mer matching between reads in a sample and transcripts in a reference transcriptome to quantify transcript abundances, accuracy of a transcriptome.
+Tools like Salmon use exact k-mer matching between reads in a sample and transcripts in a reference transcriptome to quantify transcript abundances.
+(Add notes from Lisa's killifish project about decreasing mapping rate with increasing phylogenetic distance from reference.)

 Given the importance of having a representative and accurate transcriptome, one goal of this repository is to determine the best approach for reference transcriptome generation for any publicly available bacterial or archaeal RNA-seq data set.
-Thus far, we have identified two approaches for reference transcriptome generation that we plan to test: a *single pangenome* approach and a *many genomes* approach.
+Thus far, we have identified two approaches for reference transcriptome generation that we plan to test: a *single pangenome* approach and a *best genome* approach.

-The single pangenome approach will generate a single pangenome using all "reference" genomes for a species.
+The *single pangenome* approach will generate a single pangenome using all "reference" genomes for a species.
 We have selected GTDB rs202 as our reference genome database, as it encompasses some unculturable organisms (unlike RefSeq), but is still quality controlled more extensively than e.g. GenBank.
 This genes within this pangenome will be used to create a reference transcriptome that will be used to quantify all RNA-seq libraries from this species.

-The *many genomes* approach will select the _best_ genome and use it as the reference transcriptome for each RNA-seq library.
+The *best genome* approach will select the best genome and use it as the reference transcriptome for each RNA-seq library.
 To achieve this, we will use sourmash `gather` to identify the reference genome in GTDB that best covers the k-mers in a given RNA-seq library.
 Using this information, we will download this genome and identify, index, and annotate its open reading frames.
 To harmonize annotations across data sets, we will rely on ortholog annotations in e.g. eggnog.